rewinfrey/ActionLogic/README.md

 ```

 In the above example, a custom class `ExampleClass` is defined.
 In order to type validate against this class, the required format for the name of the class is simply
-the lowercase version of the class as a symbol. `ExampleClass` becomes `:exampleclass`, `UserAttributes` becomes `:userattributes`, and so on.
+the lowercase version of the class as a symbol. `ExampleClass` becomes `:exampleclass`, `UserAttributes` becomes `:userattributes`,
+`ReallyLongClassNameThatBreaks80ColumnsInVimRule` becomes `:reallylongclassnamethatbreaks80columnsinvimrule` and so on.

-If a custom type validation is fails, `ActionLogic` provides the same `ActionLogic::AttributeTypeError` with a detailed explanation about what attribute is in violation
+If a custom type validation fails, `ActionLogic` provides the same `ActionLogic::AttributeTypeError` with a detailed explanation about what attribute is in violation
 of the type validation:

 ```ruby